cdalas2/AcademicWebsite/content/research/self-assembly-of-INM-emerin-nanodomains-model/index.md

 ---
 type: widget_page
-title: 'Stochastic lattice model for emerin nanodomains'
+title: 'Self-assembly of INM emerin nanodomains model'
 summary: 'We are developing a stochastic model to explore the organization of emerin protein on the nuclear membrane'
 date: "2022-08-05T00:00:00Z"